Pratham-Pandey/Transformation/README.md

 * The final transformation matrix between the lidar and camera along with other information are printed in the terminal.

 * The **output** folder in the repo contains the detected markers.

+>  [!IMPORTANT]
+> In every path you set, make sure '/' is added at the end of the path.